Does audio play backwards too?

 Drop a file here, upload from your device, or open your library.

-Long clips usually reverse poorly.
-Trim away setup footage first so the backwards motion begins quickly and reads clearly.
+Long talking-head footage usually reverses poorly.
+The speech becomes nonsense and the pacing drags.
+Trim down to the action beat first so the backwards motion starts quickly and reads clearly.

-Repeat the reversed clip multiple times in one export.
+Repeat the reversed clip when you need multiple plays in one file.

 Start with one focused workflow and keep the suggested settings ready when the page opens.